Prism offers three normality tests.

-We recommend relying on the D'Agostino-Pearson normality test.
-It first computes the skewness and kurtosis to quantify how far from Gaussian the distribution is in terms of asymmetry and shape.
+We recommend the D'Agostino-Pearson normality test.
+It first computes the skewness and kurtosis to quantify how far the distribution is from Gaussian in terms of asymmetry and shape.
 It then calculates how far each of these values differs from the value expected with a Gaussian distribution, and computes a single P value from the sum of these discrepancies.
 It is a versatile and powerful normality test, and is recommended.
 Note that D'Agostino developed several normality tests.
 The one used by Prism is the "omnibus K2" test.

 An alternative is the Shapiro-Wilk normality test.
 We prefer the D'Agostino-Pearson test for two reasons.
 One reason is that, while the Shapiro-Wilk test works very well if every value is unique, it does not work as well when several values are identical.
 The other reason is that the basis of the test is hard to understand.